jtroo/kanata/README.md

-When either building yourself or using `cargo install`, you can add feature flags that enable functionality that is turned-off by default.
+When either building yourself or using `cargo install`, you can add feature flags that enable functionality that is turned off by default.

 <details>
 <summary>Instructions</summary>